Sooricatz/portfolio/projects/07_youtubetv/description.md

-Unofficial Youtube TV application based on the <a href="/projects/07_snowflake/">NDS Snowflake UI navigation concept</a>.
-Produced for the <a href="/projects/06_zon/">Zon Iris Cable box</a>, this app allow the user to search and browse videos directly from youtube.
+Unofficial Youtube TV application based on the <a href="/projects/06_snowflake/">NDS Snowflake UI navigation concept</a>.
+Produced for the <a href="/projects/04_zon/">Zon Iris Cable box</a>.

+The navigation concept as well the skinning have also been adapted for a <a href="http://www.zon.pt/tv/iris/apps/Pages/Apps.aspx" target="_blank">TED TV app</a>.